-The wide gaps in economic outcomes across places are striking: for example, prime-age labor force participation is 83 percent in the top quintile of counties but only 67 percent in the bottom quintile.
+The wide gaps in economic outcomes across places are striking: for example, the prime-age employment-to-population ratio is 83 percent in the top quintile of counties but only 67 percent in the bottom quintile.
 At both the regional and county levels, convergence in income and overall vitality has slowed, making it less likely for struggling places to catch up to the rest of the country.
 Furthermore, the parts of the country with the most college graduates were already more successful in 1980 and have increased their lead in both education and economic vitality.